ttddyy/test-contexts/README.md

 **Single place to look at test application contexts definitions**

-Similar to JavaConfig, application contexts used by test(Configured Context) are defined in a java class.
+Similar to JavaConfig, application contexts used by test(configured-context) are defined in a java class(@ConfiguredContextDefinition).
 So, it is easy to look up the configuration.